barklan/mipt.one-docker/README.md

 then add from csv to database

-also, dont forget to pull staticfiles and upload mediafiles
+also, dont forget to pull staticfiles and upload mediafiles, postgres data

 #### Push to an existing repo